 Mastering engineers typically have experience with mixing audio too so might make some suggestions regarding mixing.
 It’s your choice whether to take the advice or ask them to complete the mastering without adjusting or altering any mixing.

-How Much Should You Pay a Mastering Engineer?
+How Much Should You Pay for Mastering?

-A mastering engineer is paid to provide you with the final edit of a perfectly tuned and quality sounding album or track.
+A mastering engineer is paid to provide you with the final edit of a perfectly tuned and quality-sounding album or track.
 What would you pay for perfection?

 What you should pay a mastering engineer will depend on their experience and your budget.
 In some cases, you can negotiate the price to make it more affordable for you and your band (if you have one).
 But experienced mastering engineers might not come cheap.